-Standards C-1 C-2A C-2 and C-3 Minimum Yard Requirements (Minimum Building Setbacks) nonresidential use is there shall be a 20-fo separated by a public or natural buffer of eo Inside the C-2A Distr rd requirements, except contiguous to a reside toot yard unless the two c street, body of water qual width. rict and Dense Busines ed front yard setback of ential zoning district o districts are , or similar manmade ss Area: There shall Maximum Building Height No building shall exceed 45 feet in height at the No building shall exc height at the property (See Note 1)
+Standards C-1 C-2A C-2 and C-3 Minimum Yard There shall be no yard requirements, except that where any Requirements nonresidential use is contiguous to a residential zoning district (Minimum Building there shall be a 20-foot yard unless the two districts are Setbacks) separated by a public street, body of water, or similar manmade or natural buffer of equal width.
+Inside the C-2A District and Dense Business Area: There shall be a maximum allowed front yard setback of 10 feet.
+Maximum Building No building shall No building shall exc eed 100 feet in Height exceed 45 feet in height at the property or setback lines. height at the (See Note 1)

-property or setback lines.
-(See Note 1) Lot Coverage Requirements (The maximum combined area occupied by all principal and accessory buildings) Shall not exceed 75 percent of the total site area for buildings up to 100 feet in height.
+Lot Coverage Requirements (The maximum combined area occupied by all principal and accessory buildings) property or setback lines.
+(See Note 1) Shall not exceed 75 percent of the total site area for buildings up to 100 feet in height.
 For buildings over 100 feet in height, lot coverage shall not exceed 65 percent.
 Shall not exceed 100 percent of the total site area for buildings up to 100 feet in height.
 For buildings over 100 feet in height, lot coverage shall not exceed 90 percent.
 Inside the dense business area: shall not exceed 100 percent of the total site area for buildings up to 100 feet in height.
 For buildings over 100 feet in height, lot coverage shall not exceed 90 percent (with the exception of the C-2A zoning district).
 Outside the dense business area: shall not exceed 75 percent of the total site area for buildings up to 100 feet in height.
-For buildings over 100 feet in height, lot coverage shall not exceed 65 percent.
-Maximum Density Multiple-Family Dwellings 35 dwelling units per acre.
-135 dwelling units per acre.
+For buildings over 100 feet in height, lot coverage shall not Maximum Density Multiple-Family Dwellings 35 dwelling units per acre.
+135 dwelling units per acre. exceed 65 percent.
 Inside the dense business area: 135 dwelling units per acre.
 Outside the dense business area: 35 dwelling units per acre.

 Note 1: Three feet may be added to the height of the building for each foot the building elevation is stair-stepped or recessed back from the property or setback lines beginning at the height permitted up to a maximum height of 150 feet.